Arts and culture

 Incubation is the time it can take for symptoms to appear after a person is infected.

-A pandemic is a disease that has spread to different countries and continents, usually affecting a large number of people.
+A pandemic is a disease that has spread to different countries and continents, usually affecting many people.

 Self-isolation is what people must do if they show any of the symptoms of coronavirus.
 This includes staying indoors as much as possible, and avoiding contact with other people, including people in their home who have not shown any symptoms.

-Shielding is a way to protect people who are extremely vulnerable from coming into contact with coronavirus by minimising all interaction between them and other people.
+Shielding is a way to protect people who are extremely vulnerable to contact with coronavirus by minimising all interaction between them and other people.

 Social distancing is the steps being taken to limit the spread of the new coronavirus.
 They include staying two metres away from other people in public, closing schools, pubs, restaurants and other businesses, and working at home where possible.